apakhbari/CheatSheets/DB/postgresql.md

 $ psql -h localhost -U postgres
 ```

+# Enabling SSL/TLS encryption
+- You can achieve this by providing the necessary SSL certificates and modifying the ```postgresql.conf``` file to enforce SSL connections.

 # Backup Process
 - Backup your data periodically.
 You can do this by running the ```pg_dump``` command:
 ```